valberrie/rathammer/doc/start.md

 The clipping plane will always lie in the normal of the plane you are clipping about (light blue).
 You can change the selection at any time.
 The solid you started clipping against does not need to be in the selected when you commit.
 You can use this to easily specify arbitrary clip planes in 3d.

 Currently, clipping solid(s) will remove them from any groups, keep this in mind when clipping collections e.g. staircases.

+### Displacements
+There is no displacement tool yet, but very limited editing of displacements can be done.

+Create a displacement by selected a face with the texture tool and click "make displacement".
+Using the vertex tool, the displacement vertices can be moved around.
+To modify the underlying solid's vertices, check the box under the tool tab.

+There is no support yet for: (alpha blend, modifying normals (smoothing), sewing).
+Displacements can be imported and exported from vmf without loosing information however, so a workaround is exporting to vmf, editing with hammer, then importing that vmf.

+### Grid and selection options
+Under the tool tab when the translate tool is active, you will find options for grid size and selection mask.
+The angle snap can be set here.

 ## Workspaces
 RatHammer has a few different workspaces.